eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-01-31-merge-feature.md

 It is also possible to apply the *PATCH* method to all subresources of a thing, e.g. merging only the attributes of a thing.
 Check out the newly added *PATCH* resources in our [HTTP API](http-api-doc.html).

-### Ditto protocol
+### Merge via Ditto protocol
 It is also possible to merge the existing thing via the Ditto protocol.
-Applying the following Ditto protocol message to the existing thing will lead to the same result as in the above HTTP example.
+Applying the following Ditto merge command to the existing thing will lead to the same result as in the above HTTP example.

 ```json
 {